anisahamr/Parcel-Management-System-YauYau-/README.md

 - Nuramalia Batrisyia binti Md Noor (2116432)

 The assigned task for each group member:
-- Sender which has the function to drop-off parcel (Anisah)
+- Sender which has the function to drop-off parcel and view parcel (Anisah)
 - Receiver which has the function to pick-up, drop and view parcel (Safiyyah)
 - Admin which has the function to view and remove parcel (Amalia)
 - css (Anisah, Safiyyah, Amalia)